 May this instruct us to never substitute outward shows of piety for a genuine relationship with God through ongoing faith, trust, and obedience to His Word.

-Once again, we see the 50:50 ration of doctrine and application in Paul’s letters.
-In Chapters 1 and 2, we have ‘the indicatives’- Paul states the facts about Who Christ Is and what He has accomplished.
+Once again, we see the 50:50 ratio of doctrine and application in Paul’s letters.
+In Chapters 1 and 2 we have ‘the indicatives’- Paul states the facts about Who Christ Is and what He has accomplished.
 Chapters 3 and 4 will have ‘the imperatives- Paul will command the believers to walk in the light of this ‘gospel reality’.

 FACT: You are crucified with Christ.
 You are dead.
 Therefore, here comes the IMPERATIVE: Put to death whatever is associated with your old Adamic behavior patterns- sexual immorality, impurity, lust, evil desires, and greed.
 Don’t pretend that these old practices are anything less than idolatry!

 FACT: Your new life is hidden (identified with Christ) in God.
 You are already positioned ‘in Christ’ at the right hand of God, far above principalities and powers, complete and pronounced righteous in Him.
 Therefore, here comes the IMPERATIVE- Set your minds on things above- the gospel realities, the big picture, the fact that you are alive only because of Him, to live through Him and for Him.
 Be occupied with Christ!
 In Him, you can bring forth lasting fruit that is pleasing to the Father.